 In no circumstances should you ever perform out-of-scope work without a signed CO.
 When you do, you lose all leverage on collecting for the work which can impact your ability to perfect and enforce a mechanics lien should one be filled.

 Another rule of thumb when providing a bid; be sure to clearly call out your assumptions, especially if the SOW is loose.
 For example, when providing excavating and grading services, call out the assumptions for total cubic yards to be removed; rock will not be present above X feet; fill dirt or debris is not present, and so on.

 You know your business and the items that will impact your price.
 Specifically, call these out.
 Understand that these assumptions will often become the basis of a successful CO.

 There May be Exceptions

-At times you will see a “duty to proceed clause” on time critical projects, especially in the government world.
-These clauses effectively require you to continue work even if the work is outside of the SOW you signed up for.
+At times you will see a “duty to proceed clause” on time-critical projects, especially in the government world.
+These clauses effectively require you to continue to work even if the work is outside of the SOW you signed up for.

 When these clauses are present, you will be required to continue to provide your services while you negotiate the cost modification.
 To “put tools down” or stop work in the presence of the clauses will mean you are in breach of contract which is not the route you want to take.